Board Meeting Information

 However, all final votes -- including those on matters discussed in closed session -- must be made in public.
 To be approved, an issue must receive a favorable majority vote.

-Individuals or groups who wish to speak to the Board of Education must sign up before the meeting.
-They are then recognized near the start of the meeting, as set forth in the Board of Education agenda.
+Individuals or groups who wish to speak to the Board of Education must sign up before the "public" part of the meeting which starts at 7:30 p.m.
+Please sign up on the sheet provided at the meeting between 6:30-7:30 p.m.
+Speakers are then recognized near the start of the meeting, as set forth in the Board of Education agenda.

 Matters concerning an individual school, student or staff member should be discussed first with the school principal.
 If the problem cannot be resolved at the school, it should be brought to the Superintendent.
 These matters should not be discussed in public to protect students' and staff members' rights to privacy.

-Generally, speakers are allowed two to five minutes each with a total of 20 minutes allotted for public comment.
-The Board President reserves the right to limit the number of individuals or groups recognized to speak, and to extend the total time alloted for public comment.
+Generally, speakers are allowed two minutes each with a total of 20 minutes allotted for public comment.
+The Board President reserves the right to limit the number of individuals or groups recognized to speak, and to extend the total time allotted for public comment.

 Individuals or groups who wish a reply, discussion, data, or study of a subject should submit their requests in writing (15732 Howard Street, Plainfield IL 60544) to the Superintendent by 4:30 p.m. on the third working day before the Board of Education meeting.
 Each request must state purposes and topics to be presented.